Video: The Brooklyn Monk 'In Shanland'

 Antonio Graceffo, The Brooklyn Monk, and Shan State in film

 Over the past few years, Antonio Graceffo, American former investment banker, martial arts expert and, now, documentary film maker , has produced a series of videos on the Shan State that are loosely grouped under the title 'In Shanland'.
 The latest Shan-centred video by Graceffo, who is entirely independent, is 'In Shanland: Poppies and Oppression', which provides a firsthand look at a variety of issues and locales that few foreigners have been lucky enough to visit and document.
+Its grainy images and gritty audio help add an air of mystique to the broadcasts.

 I have to admit, I enjoy Graceffo's videos, if nothing more than as an escape from academia and a safe peek into some apparently 'off limits' areas of the Shan State.
 However, Graceffo's 'danger=cause' aura can overwhelm the important issues he focuses on in 'In Shanland', themes important for Burma and Shan enthusiasts alike.
 From poppy production to internally displaced people (IDPs), civil war and widows and orphans to medical missions (part I and part II), Graceffo manages to, at the very least, gain access to those directly involved, candidly discuss and records their thoughts, shedding light on these and other crucial issues to the Shan people.
 This videos, among several others (see links above) are projects that we should all see.

-: from training (with) the Shan State Army (SSA) (his own hand-to-hand martial arts seminar to the frighteningly young, meek and, often, doe-eyed conscripts is shuddering at times); providing camouflaged 'peeks' at Burmese army (Tatmadaw) and United Wa State Army (UWSA) outposts; military discussions about trench systems; his overall bravado, complete with a SSA uniform and candids with weapons amongst many other clues.
+The obvious thrill-seeking thread that flows through much of Graceffo's work, however, is impossible to avoid: from training (with) the Shan State Army (SSA) (his own hand-to-hand martial arts seminar to the frighteningly young, meek and, often, doe-eyed conscripts is shuddering at times); providing camouflaged 'peeks' at Burmese army (Tatmadaw) and United Wa State Army (UWSA) outposts; military discussions about trench systems; his overall bravado, complete with a SSA uniform and candids with weapons amongst many other clues.
 But there is one constant confusion that irks me the most.
 We are fully aware of his gungho attitude, but its over-the-top-ness raises innumerable questions - Why does he do this?
 To be involved in the conflict?
 To become a war correspondent?
 Why? - that poison his documentation beyond repair.
 Until we learn of his motives, this and other questions will take away any merit cultivated in the honest pursuit of knowledge about the Shan and Shan State in the first place.
 For now, let's hope that I am wrong and that Graceffo is merely an inquisitive, energetic and sympathetic soul - the alternative would merely be another downer.

 Final thoughts

-and his modus operandi, Graceffo is, at the very least, making an effort, humping into somewhat difficult locales and actively engaging talks with those directly involved with and exposed to critical issues for the Shan.
+In the end and despite reservations about writing to 'promote' Graceffo's work, I decided that, as researchers, it is always better to have more information than less, regardless of the credibility, intention and outcome.
+While I (and some of you) may not approve of Graceffo's attitude, which could be considered arrogant (see some of his replies to comments about his videos), and his modus operandi, Graceffo is, at the very least, making an effort, humping into somewhat difficult locales and actively engaging talks with those directly involved with and exposed to critical issues for the Shan.
 My advice is this: have a look at what he has produced, but, before dismissing his work it inevitably reaches 'questionable', engage with and question Graceffo (he is an active replier it appears) to learn more about his experiences.
 It may be fruitless, but it may also offer a window into another perspective that could be fruitful for your own research.

 Jom lii kha,